AvaAvarai/VKD_Tools/README.md

 ## Overview

 Tools made for visual knowledge discovery of multidimensional classification data.
-For visualizing and exploring multidimensional data.
+For visualizing, exploring, and identifying complex n-D data patterns.

 Get started by launching the `menu.py` script and loading a dataset.
 Datasets can be added to the datasets folder.